 Follow people who like businesses in your geo-location

 Set up Google Analytics to track social traffic

 Update photo gallery monthly

-This basic plan should get your started.
+This basic plan should get you started.
 This will most likely change as you see which social network and the types of posts and content that get you the most traffic.
-If you have any questions, let us know in the comments.